lekrsu/shfw-walkthrough/README.md

      - Speed: 20 km/h
      - Initial: 0A
      - Variable: 2000
-     - Id phase limit slider to 65A

-4. Default tire size for G30 models are 10", but set 9.3" to get the dash speed to match GPS speed.
+4. Default tire size for Max models are 10", but set 9.3" on G30 and 9.7" on G2 to get the dash speed to match GPS speed.

 5. Under Motor Settings, select 20 or 24khz.
+G2 doesn't have this option.

 Additional information: Newer G30 BMS models might run firmware limited to 28A total battery current.
 These, will have worse performance compared to the older 40A current models.